KirillTopchy/KirillTopchy/README.md

 <h2>Hi there, I'm Kirill <img
 src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32" /></h2>

-I am C # / .Net developer with positive attitude and responsible approach.
-Form me life is all about learning and discovering new things.
+I am C # / .Net developer with a positive attitude and a responsible approach.
+For me, life is all about learning and discovering new things.
 Here you can view some of my training projects.

 ---